weiiv/di-auth-server/README.md

 ---

-## 🔐 Attestation Trust Policy

 ### 🧭 Trust Decision Logic

-In addition to Firebase App Check verification, a configurable trust policy can be employed by the **Credential Issuer** based on attestation metadata.
-This enables selective issuance to trusted wallets only.
+The **Credential Issuer**, after verifying the attestation token, applies a trust policy to determine if the wallet is authorized to receive a credential.

 ### ⚙️ Trust Policy Flow

-1. **Attestation Verification** – Performed by the Authorization Server via Firebase REST API.
+1. **Attestation Verification** – Performed by the Credential Issuer via Firebase REST API.
-2. **Trust Decision** – Made by the Credential Issuer after `introspect`, using:
+2. **Trust Decision** – Made using:
    - `attestation.sub`: Subject identifier in the attestation token.
    - `cnf.jkt`: Client's DPoP key thumbprint.
 3. **Trust Policy Modes**: